 8 Tips to Legally Avoid Inheritance Tax

-If you are looking at passing on your home, savings and possessions to your loved ones once you die, you will probably have worried at least a little about inheritance tax (IHT).
-There’s plenty of scaremongering about the system and it’s easy to believe that your assets will be stripped of 40% by the tax office, or that you’ll so something wrong which affects your heirs.
+If you are looking at passing on your estate (including your home, savings and possessions) to your loved ones when you pass away, you will probably have worried at least a little about inheritance tax (IHT).
+There’s plenty of scaremongering about the system and it’s easy to believe that your assets will be stripped of 40% by the tax office, or that you’ll do something wrong which affects your beneficiaries.

 Don’t worry!
-Here at Compare UK Quotes, we have plenty of advice to help you.
-You’ll already have read our guide to inheritance tax, now read on for eight handy ways to cut your inheritance tax – completely legally!
+Here at Compare UK Quotes, we have plenty of advice to help you understand inheritance tax and how to avoid it using completely legal methods.
+If you’ve already read our guide on inheritance tax, read on for eight handy ways you can avoid or reduce your inheritance tax bill legally!

-Not a reference to the Top 40 singles chart, Nil Rate Band (NRB) is the threshold under which you don’t have to pay inheritance tax – and it’s a sizeable amount.
+The Nil Rate Band (NRB) is the threshold under which you don’t have to pay inheritance tax – and it’s a sizeable amount.
 Currently, it’s set to £325,000 which means, quite simply, that if you are passing on assets worth £325,000 or less then there’s no inheritance tax to pay.
-None.
-Nada.
-Nil.

 The RNRB only applies to children (including step-children and adopted children) and grandchildren, but it adds that extra boost to allow them to keep the home without worrying about IHT.

-It’s valuable to keep records of any gifts you give in this way to avoid inheritance tax.
+It’s important that you keep records of any gifts you give in this way to have the best chance of avoiding inheritance tax.

 If you do pass your house on to a relative and remain in situ, you must:

-Sell for market value, or a reasonable near amount.
+- Sell it for market value, or a reasonable near amount.

-Your spouse or civil partner can inherit your estate in full without being subject to IHT.
+Your spouse or civil partner can inherit your estate in full without being subject to IHT, thanks to the tax-free allowances for married couples and civil partners.
 Additionally, if this is done then they hold your nil rate band value when they then pass on the possessions to your loved ones.

 What this means is that if you have an estate valued at £650,000 between you, and you die first and pass it all on to your spouse, when they then die and pass on the estate, none of it is liable for inheritance.